GenAI-Gurus/phronesis/progress.md

 _This file tracks the status of all project tasks, milestones, and discovered work.
 For requirements and architecture, see specification.md._

 ## In Progress
+- [ ] Implement Chat for a New decision, instead of a form based approach
+    - The canonical specification and prompt engineering for the Decision Chat feature are documented in [docs/decision_chat_design.md](docs/decision_chat_design.md).
+All implementation, testing, and future enhancements should align with this document.

+## Upcoming / TODO
 - [ ] Implement Optional Social Login
 - [ ] Integrate Speech-to-Text (Optional)
 - [ ] Set Up Push Notifications